 In these consolidated financial statements, the Group presents comparative information for one prior year.
 Where necessary, comparative data is reclassified (and restated) in order to achieve comparability in view of the current year presentation changes.

-An exception to this rule is the presentation of the impact of the initial application of IFRS 15 Revenue from Contracts with Customers and IFRS 9 Financial Instruments.
-The Group has elected modified retrospective application of IFRS 15 Revenue from Contracts with Customers.
-Upon adopting IFRS 9 Financial Instruments and IFRS 15 Revenue from Contracts with Customers, the Group has applied the exceptions (practical expedients) for their initial application.
-All adjustments arising from the initial application of the two standards are reflected in equity (retained earnings) as of January 1, 2018.
-Comparative information for 2017 has not been restated.
+An exception to this rule is the presentation of the effects of the application for the first time since January 1, 2019 of IFRS 16 Leasing.
+The Group has selected a modified retrospective application for the first time of IFRS 16 and comparative data for the prior year (2018) will not be recalculated.
+When adopting IFRS 9 Financial Instruments and IFRS 15 Revenue from 1 January 2018, the Group applied the exemptions (exemptions) upon initial application and chose a modified retrospective application.
+All adjustments resulting from the initial application of the two new standards are reported in equity (to "retained earnings") as at 1 January 2018.